The Age of Anne Boleyn – Wendy J. Dunn

 I have been waiting long and might in the meanwhile have contracted some advantageous marriage, out of which I might have had issue, which is the greatest consolation in this world, but alas!
 Farewell to my time and youth spent to no purpose at all (Fraser 1992, p.169).

-If she had been twenty-six at the start of her relationship with the King, Anne could not lay claim to being either a ‘girl’ or having ‘spent’ her youth during the long years prior to her marriage to the King.
+If she had been twenty-six at the start of her relationship with the King, Anne could not lay claim to being a ‘girl’ or having ‘spent’ her youth during the long years prior to her marriage to the King.
 It is also extremely unlikely that she could have lied about her age.
 Anne had too many enemies who would have delighted in telling the truth to the King.

-Elizabeth in her late thirties, whose constitution as Queen was generally sound, developed a painful leg ulcer, which caused one suitor to offend her by calling her ‘an old creature with a sore leg’ (Weir 1998, pp. 274-5).
-When Robert Dudley died at fifty-five he was almost unrecognisable as the handsome, dark ‘Gypsy’ who had come as close as any man to marrying Anne Boleyn’s daughter.
-That same daughter, after her recovery from small pox at twenty-nine, said to a deputation who petitioned her to marry and thus safeguard the realm with heirs of her body, “The marks they saw on her face were not wrinkles, but the pits of smallpox, and although she might be old, God could send her children as He did to St. Elisabeth” ((Weir 1998, p.
+Elizabeth, in her late thirties, whose constitution as Queen was generally sound, developed a painful leg ulcer, which caused one suitor to offend her by calling her ‘an old creature with a sore leg’ (Weir 1998, pp. 274-5).
+When Robert Dudley died at fifty-five, he was almost unrecognisable as the handsome, dark ‘Gypsy’ who had come as close as any man in marrying Anne Boleyn’s daughter.
+That same daughter, after her recovery from smallpox at twenty-nine, said to a deputation who petitioned her to marry and thus safeguard the realm with heirs of her body, “The marks they saw on her face were not wrinkles, but the pits of smallpox, and although she might be old, God could send her children as He did to St. Elisabeth” ((Weir 1998, p.
 138).
 Keeping in mind the cadence of the time, I construe her response in that Elizabeth is referring to a time in the future, when would indeed be ‘old, ‘ but still the unspoken concern about the “delay of the ripe time for marriage”(Jenkins 1959, p.
 175) is apparent.
 By thirty-seven, Elizabeth, no doubt seeking reassurance from her courtiers to the contrary, was indeed protesting that she was too old for marriage (Weir 1998, p.
 216).
 We even have the utterance of her father to reflect upon, when he said: “I am forty-one years old, at which age the lust of man is not so quick as in lusty youth “(Fraser 1992, p.220).
-Thus, it is clear that they, like us, were aware of ‘youth’ as compared to ‘maturity.’
+Thus, they, like us, were aware of ‘youth’ as compared to ‘maturity.’
 With so many children and teenagers scythed down by the grim reaper, probably more so.

-Anne Boleyn came from a class that generally married young in England (Harris 2002, p.56), though admittedly not as young as did Princesses of the time, often married not long into their teenage years, after infant or childhood betrothals.
+Anne Boleyn came from a class that married young in England (Harris 2002, p.56), though admittedly not as young as did princesses of the time, often married not long into their teenage years, after infant or childhood betrothals.
 Anne’s own mother married by the time she was seventeen, her sister Mary probably married William Carey in her teenage years.
 Anne herself would have expected to be wed by her very early twenties, the ‘ripe time’ for marriage.
 In 1519, aged only thirty-three, Catherine of Aragon was described as “the King’s old deformed wife” (Fraser 1992, p.76).

 I want to end this investigation by comparing two portraits.
 Two portraits depict two women aged around twenty-seven years, one Henry VIII’s third wife, Jane Seymour, painted by Holbein and the other his daughter Mary, by the artist Master John.
-The two portraits show women with shadowed eyes, lines etched all around, skin- especially around Mary’s mouth and Jane’s chin – losing it elasticity, clearly women who are both fast losing the freshness of youth.
+The two portraits show women with shadowed eyes, lines etched all around, skin- especially around Mary’s mouth and Jane’s chin—losing it elasticity, clearly women who are both fast losing the freshness of youth.